 Prepping the Guitar Kits Timber

 Once you have assembled, checked everything and addressed any potential issues you can start to prepare the timber.

 - First sand back until you have a completely smooth surface to work with.
 Use a sanding block and work with the grain.
 We won’t cover sanding in detail here, so if you do need to brush up a little try this article for more information.
 Once you are done be sure to remove any excess dust and then clean the guitar with acetone if available.
 The goal here is to have a surface that will absorb the darker stain we are going to use to bring out your guitar’s wood grain pattern.

 - Next, apply your wood grain filler if required, again we won’t cover this in any great detail but this article will explain the process in more depth.
 Just be sure to apply thickly over the face of the guitar and then work in with a scraper or my preference is a damp rag to really work into the grain.
 Work first with the grain and then against it.
 Once dried scrape back with your scraper and then wipe off with a semi-damp rag.
 Some timbers such as basswood are quite tightly grained so may be able to skip this step.

 It’s advisable to practice first on a scrap piece of timber before moving on to the guitar itself.
 This is the type of project you will improve greatly by the second or third attempt.

-First we are going to bring out the natural wood grain which works a treat on flamed maple which is what the typical Les Paul clone will have on it;s top surface.
-Essentially we are going to apply a dark base coat stain, work it into the timber and then sand back the surface leaving the darkened wood grain patterns.
+First, we are going to bring out the natural wood grain which works a treat on flamed maple which is what the typical Les Paul clone will have on its top surface.
+Essentially we are going to apply a dark base coat stain, work it into the timber and then sand back the surface leaving the wood grain highlighted.